mapsplugin/cordova-plugin-googlemaps-doc/v2.0.0/class/Marker/addMarker/README.md

   baseArrayClass.map(function(options, cb) {
     // The variable "options" contains each element of the data.
     //
-    // The variable "cb" is a callback function of interation. map.addMarker(options, cb);
+    // The variable "cb" is a callback function of iteration. map.addMarker(options, cb);

   }, function(markers) {